 Family Health Teams are a key piece of the provincial government’s plan to build a health care system that promotes good health, reduces wait times and improves access to care.
 In Family Health Teams, family doctors work with other health care professionals such as nurse practitioners, nurses, mental health counsellors, dietitians and pharmacists to see more patients and to keep them healthy.

 Family Health Teams are an important part of changing both the health care system and the way people think about health care.
 Family Health Teams will focus more on preventing illness and promoting health.
-They will look at the best ways to manage chronic illnesses such as diabetes and depression.
+They will look at the best ways to manage chronic illnesses such as high blood pressure, diabetes and depression.
 Family Health Teams will provide care that is more accessible and comprehensive.
 They will give patients the opportunity to be more involved in making decisions about their own health.

 Since April, 2005, the Ontario government has approved 200 Family Health Teams across the province.
 The Hamilton Family Health Team is the largest, serving approximately 280,000 people and was built on the “platform” of the H-W HSO Mental Health and Nutrition Programme.